Xenophobia in Media: Reconstruction of Subjectivity in Iqbal Al-Qazwini’s Zubaida’s Window

 Authors

-1 Department of English Language and Literature, Central Tehran Branch, Islamic Azad University, Tehran, Iran
+1 PhD Candidate of English Language and Literature, Department of English Language and Literature, Central Tehran Branch, Islamic Azad University, Tehran, Iran

 2 Assistant Professor, Department of English Language and Literature, Borujerd Branch, Islamic Azad University, Borujerd, Iran.
 (Corresponding author)